Making change happen globally

 Andy Green CBE

-Andy joined the international Board in October 2020, and is also Chair of WaterAid UK.
-He holds a number of Chair, Non-Executive Director and advisory roles linked by his passion for how technology transforms business and daily lives, and global sustainable development.
-These appointments include WWF UK, the Disasters Emergency Committee, the Lowell Group, Airtel Africa and Link Administration Holdings.
-Before joining WaterAid, Andy was President of UK Space, CEO of BT Global Services, CEO of Logica and Chair of Digital Catapult.
+Andy joined the board in October 2020 and is Chair of WaterAid UK.
+He holds a number of Chair, Non-Executive Director and advisory roles, including at WWF-UK, the DEC, the Lowell Group, Airtel Africa and Link Administration Holdings.
+He is passionate about how technology transforms business and daily lives, and global sustainable development.
+Andy was President of UK Space, CEO of BT Global Services, CEO of Logica and Chair of Digital Catapult.

 A head and shoulders photo of Martin Munro